edertone/TurboBuilder/README.md

 - Create a Setup-Build.xml file at the root of your project.
 You can use the template that is found on this repository as a starting point.
 You must define all the parameters inside the file depending on your build needs.

-- Execute the .turboBuilder/Builder.xml file with ant, via your favourite IDE.
-If everything works as expected, the builder will read the setup parameters and perform all of the defined operations.
+- Execute the .turboBuilder/Builder.xml with ant, via your favourite IDE or command line.
+There are two ant targets that can be executed: 'build' and 'clean'.
+The first one builds the project to a /target folder, and the second one performs the built files cleanup.
+If everything works as expected, the builder will read the parameters from Setup-build.xml and perform all of the operations defined there.

 Note: To enable ant Ftp support, you must add apache commons to ant's include path.
 Download it here: http://commons.apache.org/net/index.html